 When the server stops monitoring, it will use the collected information about the processes to generate the corresponding intermediate files for the compiled files.
 And only then the PVS-Studio.exe analyzer itself is launched to carry out the analysis of those intermediate files and output a standard PVS-Studio's report you can work with both from the Standalone version and any of the PVS-Studio IDE plugins.

 Note: in this section, we will discuss how to use CLMonitor.exe to integrate the analysis into an automated build system.
-If you only to check some of your projects manually, consider using the UI version of Standalone as described in the next section.
+If you only to check some of your projects manually, consider using the UI version of C and C++ Compiler Monitoring (Standalone.exe) as described below.

 CLMonitor.exe is a monitoring server directly responsible for monitoring compiler launches.
 It must be launched prior to the project build process.
 After launching the server in monitoring mode, it will trace the invocations of supported compilers.